 Clinical depression has become a serious issue in modern society.
 Apparently, there has been an alarming increase in the number of individuals who suffer from depression.
 Because of this mental health condition, many people have decided to end their lives.
 These are the ones who could no longer bear the daily problems and challenges that they encounter.
 They have already lost hope and have given up on themselves.
 Having known this, our goal is to make them feel that they are not alone in this journey.
 We have to help them see the goodness in every situation and to remain positive despite the adversities that they encounter.

-The good news is that there are many ways on how you could extend your help to these troubled persons.
+The good news is that there are many ways on how you could extend your help to these persons with clinical depression.
 First of all, it is essential to let them know that you are willing to listen to what they have in mind.
 Let them feel that you would be happy to find out about what bothers them.
 Most importantly, make them feel that they can run to you whenever they have reached rock bottom.
-However, if you believe that the issue of depression has become severe and needs immediate attention, then be sure to get in touch with a therapist.
+However, if you believe that the issue of clinical depression has become severe and needs immediate attention, then be sure to get in touch with a therapist.